 The complete history of popular music and the world it created, from the birth of recorded sound in the 1890s to the era of Spotify and the iPhone

 Peter has taken part in many TV documentaries about rock, pop and cultural history, and has been a regular contributor to BBC Radio.
-His discussion about grime with John Humphrys on The Today Programme was only one of the highlights of a broadcasting career which has led him to appear on all of the BBC's main networks, from 6 Music to Radio 3.
+His discussion of grime with John Humphrys on The Today Programme was only one of the highlights of a broadcasting career which has led him to appear on all of the BBC's main networks, from 6 Music to Radio 3.